TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/About.rst

 .. **Basic principles**

 * :ref:`basic-principles` begins with an
-  overview of the concepts of object oriented programming, which are essential for working with Extbase.
-After that, we dive into Domain-Driven Design, a programming paradigm which is a core principle of Extbase.
+  overview of object-oriented programming concepts, which are essential for working with Extbase.
+After that, we dive into Domain-Driven Design, a programming paradigm that is a core principle of Extbase.
 After that, you'll learn the design pattern Model-View-Controller, which is the technical basis of every Extbase Extension.
 Finally, the chapter explains Test-Driven Development to the reader.